Non-catalytic tyrosine-phosphorylated receptor

 Non-catalytic tyrosine-phosphorylated receptors (NTRs), also called immunoreceptors or Src-family kinase-dependent receptors, are a group of cell surface receptors expressed by leukocytes that are important for cell migration and the recognition of abnormal cells or structures and the initiation of an immune response.
-These transmembrane receptors are not grouped into the NTR family based on sequence homology, but because they share a conserved signalling pathway utilizing the same signalling motifs.
+These transmembrane receptors are not grouped into the NTR family based on sequence homology, but because they share a conserved signaling pathway utilizing the same signaling motifs.
 A signaling cascade is initiated when the receptors bind their respective ligand resulting in cell activation.
 For that tyrosine residues in the cytoplasmic tail of the receptors have to be phosphorylated, hence the receptors are referred to as tyrosine-phosphorylated receptors.
 They are called non-catalytic receptors, as the receptors have no intrinsic tyrosine kinase activity and cannot phosphorylate their own tyrosine residues.
 Phosphorylation is mediated by additionally recruited kinases.
 A prominent member of this receptor family is the T-cell receptor.

 Features and Classification

 Members of the Non-catalytic tyrosine-phosphorylated receptor family share a couple of common features.

-The most prominent feature is the presence of conserved signalling motifs containing tyrosine residue, such as Immunoreceptor tyrosine-based activation motifs (ITAMs), in the cytoplasmic tail of the receptors.
+The most prominent feature is the presence of conserved signaling motifs containing tyrosine residue, such as Immunoreceptor tyrosine-based activation motifs (ITAMs), in the cytoplasmic tail of the receptors.
 The receptor signaling pathway is initiated by ligand binding to the extracellular domains of the receptor.
 Upon binding, the tyrosine residues in the signaling motifs are phosphorylated by membrane-associated tyrosine kinases.
 The receptors themselves have no intrinsic tyrosine kinase activity.
 The phosphorylated NTRs, in turn, initiate a specific intracellular signaling cascades.
 The signaling cascade is down-regulated by dephosphorylation by protein tyrosine phosphatases.
 Additional characteristics of the receptor family are a rather small (< 20 nm) extracellular domain and the binding to ligands that are anchored to solid surfaces or membranes of other cells.
 NTRs are exclusively expressed in leukocytes.

 Based on those features, about 100 distinct NTRs have been identified.
 The table below lists different classes of NTRs.
 Members of a class have a high sequence homology and typically share the same gene locus.